Eimert/individueel-plan/index.md

 *   Writing unit tests (JUnit, Mockito)
 *   Utilizing public cloud providers (Heroku)
 *   Build and deployment pipelines

-Foundational knowledge (I need to work on):
+Foundational knowledge (I'll need to work on):
 *   Data structures
 *   Algorithms
 *   Distributed systems
 *   Mathematics?
 *   Statistics?
 *   Logic?

 Future job: back-end developer

-### Wanneer klaar (DoD)?
-Dit doel is afgerond als ik de overstap kan maken naar een Java development functie.
-Dev Engineer met Java als primaire programmeertaal.

 ### Time commitment?
 I'll learn in my spare time, in the weekend and sometimes in the evening.
 My company allowed me to spend a few working hours on learning as well.